Health libraryBack to health library

 There are many types of aphasia, depending on which area of the brain has been affected by illness.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), some of the more common varieties of aphasia are:

 Global aphasia: This is the most severe form of aphasia.
-People with it can only speak a few words and may not be able to understand any language.
+People with it can speak only a few words and may not be able to understand any language.
 They cannot read or write.
 It is often seen immediately after a stroke.
 Depending on the amount of brain damage, the person may recover some or most of their ability or may have permanent disability.

 Broca's aphasia: People with this kind of aphasia have a hard time speaking and speak in short phrases—fewer than four words.
 A person may say, "Go outside."
 This may mean, "I want to go outside; it's a beautiful day."
 It may also mean, "You go outside; I'll meet you there."
 Or it could mean, "My wife went outside; she'll be right back."
 The person may be able to understand most of what is said and be able to read but have little ability to write.